 Gable has been named to several Halls of Fame including but not limited to the USA Wrestling Hall of Fame, the US Olympic Hall of Fame, the National Wrestling Hall of Fame Stillwater, OK and is the name sake of the National Wrestling Hall of Fame Dan Gable Museum in Waterloo, IA.
 He was selected the nation’s outstanding wrestler by the AAU in 1970, and the US Wrestling Federation in 1971.
 Gable was the Amateur Wrestling News “Man of the Year” in 1970.

 In June 2002, he was appointed to the President’s Council on Physical Fitness and Sports.
 Several networks, including ESPN and HBO have aired documentaries on Gable’s life and accomplishments.

 Some of his most recent accolades include being named the top wrestler of the 20th Century by Gannett News Service; listed as one of the top coaches in the 20th Century by ESPN and named Iowa’s top “sports figure” in the past 100 years.
 In 1996, Gable was named one of the “100 Golden Olympians”, an honor bestowed to the top 100 U.S. Olympians of all time.
 During the 2012 Olympics Gable was inducted into the UWW Hall of Fame Legends of the Sport category.
 Only the 3rd person in the World to have this honor bestowed upon them at that time.

-Gable resides in Iowa City with his wife Kathy and has four daughters, Jenni Mitchell(Brian), Annie Gavin(Mike), Molly Olszta(Danny) and Mackenzie McCord(Justin) and twelve grandchildren, Gable, Danny, Jake, Elsie, Eliza, Betsy, Mickey, Louie, Archie, Sammy, Kate and Hank.
+Gable resides in Iowa City with his wife Kathy and has four daughters, Jenni Mitchell(Brian), Annie Gavin(Mike), Molly Olszta(Danny) and Mackenzie McCord(Justin) and twelve grandchildren, Gable, Danny, Jake, Elsie, Eliza, Betsy, Mickey, Louie, Archie, Sammy, Kate, Hank and Mack.